 Hotel Du Vin is located in the old town; the waterfront is literally a two-minute stroll along a tiny street past lovely old buildings.
 The shops, bars and restaurants are also all within walking distance.
 I absolutely loved the interior of the Georgian style building.
 The grand staircase, with a very cool chandelier made from wine glasses gave a boutique feel and the bistro and bar with its cosy snug area all made for a wonderful stay.
 It is worth mentioning that the hotel has very limited parking, we parked in a multi storey car park a few minutes walk away which was fine.
 The hotel charges £10 for parking on site or at one of the car parks they recommend, we just kept our ticket and reception validated it for us.
 We wanted to stay on in Poole after checking out so the staff kindly validated the ticket later on in the afternoon which meant we didn’t have to pay any extra for parking.

-Poole is a picture perfect seaside harbour in Dorset.
+Poole is a picture perfect seaside harbour town in Dorset.
 Famous for its pottery, Sunseeker motor yachts and Sandbanks, one of the most expensive places to live in the world.
 Eager to make the most of Matt’s sunny birthday weekend we arrived a few hours before check in to explore.
 After a stroll along the quay and a browse in the shops we were in need of some birthday refreshments.
 A cool looking bar called Drift caught our eye; I loved the quirky vibe Alex the owner had created with such a tiny space.
-The micro bar has its own cider ‘Devil’s Drift’ created with the help of Bournemouth Brewing Company and tables made from surfboards, right up my street and the perfect place to spend a sunny afternoon!
+The micro bar has its own cider ‘Devil’s Drift’ created with the help of Bournemouth Brewing Company and tables made from surfboards; right up my street and the perfect place to spend a sunny afternoon!

 On Sunday after checking out we jumped on a boat trip around Brownsea Island, it cost £10 for a one hour round trip.
 It is possible to get off on Brownsea but there is a £6.50 charge to go on the island, a nature reserve owned by the National Trust.
 (If you are a member of the National Trust entry is free.)
 Brownsea Island is 1.5 miles long, 0.75 miles wide and famous for being home to the red squirrel.
 Poole harbour is the second largest in the world stretching along the coast for around 99 miles, the largest is Sydney harbour.
 It was such a sunny day to be on the water and having never really explored Poole it was interesting to see it from a different angle.